gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 The next type of Toki Pona sentence is a simple but powerful addition!

-> [subject] li [predicate]
+> [subject] [li]{.tokipona} [predicate]

 With this sentence, you can talk about things other than yourself and your listener.
-While `li` is present, any word but `mi` and `sina` can be in the subject, and any word can be in the predicate like in last lesson.
+While [li]{.tokipona} is present, any word but [mi]{.tokipona} and [sina]{.tokipona} can be in the subject, and any word can be in the predicate like in last lesson.
 You'll find that the variety in Toki Pona words lets you say a lot, even with so few words!

 <details> <summary> A note on "any word" </summary>

-I do say "any word", but clever observers will have noticed I am treating the word `li` differently.
+I do say "any word", but clever observers will have noticed I am treating the word [li]{.tokipona} differently.
 It is introduced as a particle, its definition is given in parentheses, and it is treated as a grammatical structure instead of as a word.
-This is because `li` cannot be used in the subject or predicate, with some subtle exceptions we'll get to later.
+This is because [li]{.tokipona} cannot be used in the subject or predicate, with some subtle exceptions we'll get to later.
 For now, everything _else_ can be in the subject or predicate.

 </details>

-Since using `li` lets you put any word in the subject, most of the words in the lesson before can now be used there!
+Since using [li]{.tokipona} lets you put any word in the subject, most of the words in the lesson before can now be used there!
 This leans heavily into the action/description duality described before.
 Unlike that duality, you can tell which sense a word is meant in based on its place in a sentence.
 Words in the subject are more likely to be specific objects or ideas, where words in the predicate are more likely to be actions or descriptions!

 ::: warning

-Remember, if the subject is _just_ mi or _just_ sina, do not include li!
+Remember, if the subject is _just_ [mi]{.tokipona} or _just_ [sina]{.tokipona}, do not include [li]{.tokipona}!

 :::